Lucas Matthysse: Matthysse vs. Peterson

 On 18 May 2013 Matthysse faced Lamont Peterson in a non title match in Atlantic City, New Jersey.
 At the end of the second round Matthysse landed a hard right hand to the body followed of a left hook to the head, that knocked Peterson down.
 In the third round Matthysse kept the pressure on Peterson, knocking him down twice in that round.
 At 46 seconds of round 3 referee Steve Smoger stopped the fight after the second Peterson knock down.
 The winner via TKO was Matthysse.

 After the fight, Golden Boy Promotions CEO, Richard Schaefer, declared Matthysse the next Manny Pacquiao.

 The victory was considered the biggest of Matthysse's career, and his first step in the door to super stardom.
-He then faced unified 140 lb champion Danny García on 14 September 2013 as part of the undercard to the Floyd Mayweather vs. Saul Alvarez main event.
+He then faced unified 140 lb champion Danny García on 14 September 2013 as part of the undercard to the Floyd Mayweather Jr. vs. Canelo Álvarez main event.